 How to Turn Off Autocorrect on Your iPhone

 Just about everyone has typed a text message to a friend or family member, hit send without really looking at it, and then face-palmed when they actually read the message.
-Autocorrect can make messages almost unintelligible, so if you’re one of those people whose texts get garbled all the time, you might consider turning off the feature.
+Autocorrect can make messages unintelligible and almost like spam, so if you’re one of those people who always wants to hide their texts out of pure embarrassment, you might consider turning off the feature.
 It’s a quick and easy process to end the frustration.
-Here are step-by-step instructions for how to turn off autocorrect on your iPhone, as well as some other hidden iPhone features that will make texting easier.
+Here are step-by-step instructions for how to turn off autocorrect on your iPhone, as well as some other hidden iPhone tricks and hacks that will make texting easier.
 And if you want to learn more about your phone, find our why your texts are always green, how to turn off read receipts, and how to retrieve deleted texts.

 How to turn off autocorrect

 rd.com, getty images

 You have to admit—some autocorrect fails are hilarious.
 Still, if you’ve had one too many of these yourself, you may be done with the feature altogether.
 Luckily, disabling it is pretty simple.
 Here’s how to turn off autocorrect on any iPhone with iOS 11 and up:

 Go to your iPhone’s home screen.